SHITALILAPATE/dev-learning-journey/README.md

 # 🧠 Dev Learning Journey

 Welcome to my web development learning journal!
 This repo is a personal space where I document everything I’m learning — from the basics to advanced topics — with clear notes, mini projects, and code challenges.
-Whether you're a beginner like me or revising as a pro, I hope this helps you too! 💖
+Whether you're a beginner like me or revising as a pro, I hope this helps you too.....! 💖

 ---